What is it?

 Architects are human…everyone makes mistakes.
 Even with the best skills and risk management practices in place, mistakes will happen.
 No one is perfect.
 And even if you have not made a mistake, and are blameless, anyone can decide to pursue a claim against you seeking redress for what they imagine or claim is your error.

 A Professional Liability Insurance policy provides you with a defence to such allegations, even if the claims are groundless.
 Without this insurance, and architect could be bankrupted by the legal costs to defend itself.
+Annual professional liability insurance coverage is a valuable investment for your firm and becomes part of your annual cost of doing business.

 When should you buy Professional Insurance?